Best graphic design books: jump to...

-09. Graphics Alive 2 by Viction:ary
+27. Graphics Alive 2

 Exploring the omnipresent power of graphic design and illustration in today’s society, Graphics Alive 2 (the first book also being great) is not only beautifully designed in itself, but also packed full of highly inspirational T-shirt graphics, shoes, signs, wallpaper and other everyday objects and ephemera that top designers have lent their eye to.
 An intense, head-hurting experience.

 Picking the right colour palette for your design work is always a difficult decision.
-Whilst some favour the more understated, others opt for the bold and bright.
-This beautiful 296-page book showcases the applications of fluorescent colours in the design world, examining where they work best.
+While some favour the more understated, others opt for the bold and bright.
+Palette No 4: Neon, New Fluorescent Graphics is a beautiful 296-page book (again by Victionary) showcasing the applications of fluorescent colours in the design world, examining where they work best.

-Including branding, interior design, and fashion, a total of 110 loud and colourful projects, by designers across the globe, are featured.
+Including branding, interior design, and fashion, a total of 110 loud and colourful projects by designers across the globe are featured.

-20. A Logo for London by David Lawrence
+29. A Logo for London

-London's Underground system is over 150 years old, and this book tells you all you need to know about the famous London Transport logo design.
+London's Underground system is over 150 years old, and this book by David Lawrence tells you all you need to know about the famous London Transport logo design.